-Mrs Rebecca Brown rebecca.brown@emanuel.org.uk
+Mr Harry Bell harry.bell@emanuel.org.uk

 Pearson Edexcel A Level Chemistry (9CH0)

 To study this course successfully at A Level pupils will need a 7 at IGCSE (or 7-7 or above in Double Award Science if IGCSE Chemistry was not an option open to you).
 You should also have at least a 7 in GCSE Mathematics, since 20% of the questions will involve the use of mathematical skills at GCSE level and above.